cnio-bu/cnio-bu.github.io/docs/dev.md

 ## Where to put your code

-We have a [gitlab group for the Unit](https://gitlab.com/bu_cnio/) for hosting and managing our code.
+We have a [github group for the Unit](https://github.com/cnio-bu/) for hosting and managing our code.

-To gain access, you simply need to create a gitlab user, go to the [group page](https://gitlab.com/bu_cnio/), and request access.
+If you're a member or collaborator of the Bioinformatics Unit and wish to gain access, you simply need to create a GitHub user and either contact a BU member, or [create an issue to request access](https://github.com/cnio-bu/cnio-bu.github.io/issues).

 ## How to organise and manage your code